Welcome to DARS

 The Virginia Department for Aging and Rehabilitative Services, in collaboration with community partners, provides and advocates for resources and services to improve the employment, quality of life, security, and independence of older Virginians, Virginians with disabilities, and their families.
 Read about our mission statement and our code of ethics.

 DARS was created in 2012 by merging the former Department of Rehabilitative Services and Department for the Aging.
 In 2013, the adult services unit from Virginia's Department of Social Services joined DARS as its Adult Protective Services Division.

 Latest NewsMore news from DARS

-Do you have a kit of supplies on hand in the event of a hurricane?
+It's hurricane season.
+Do you have a kit of supplies on hand in the event of a storm?
 Learn from the Virginia Department for Emergency Management what items you should have ready for those with special needs at http://bit.ly/11TKGaB or for older adults at http://bit.ly/10U7FmO.
-Be prepared and be safe.
+Visit www.readyvirginia.gov for more.

 The goal of this initiative is to bring together area leaders to focus on accessible and affordable transportation, housing, and wrap-around support services to help Virginians — of all ages and abilities — live integrated lives in their communities.
 Find out more.